-The annual update as at 5 April 2022, showed the accumulated assets of the Plan represented 100% of the Plan's Technical Provisions (the amount needed to cover benefits built up by members in the past).
-This corresponded to a surplus of £2 million at 5 April 2022.
-This was an improvement in the funding position of the Plan since the actuarial valuation as at 5 April 2021 which disclosed a shortfall of £13.6 million.
+The annual update as at 5 April 2023, showed the accumulated assets of the Plan represented 103% of the Plan's Technical Provisions (the amount needed to cover benefits built up by members in the past).
+This corresponded to a surplus of £13 million at 5 April 2023.
+This was an improvement in the funding position of the Plan since the update as at 5 April 2022 which disclosed a surplus of £2 million.
 This improvement was mainly due to favourable investment returns and additional contributions paid by the Company.
+Please note that the funding level will continue to fluctuate in future.